 The merchant payments marketplace is a complex one with many players.
 It is also an industry that is under significant regulatory oversight, particularly as it relates to consumers and the fees that they pay.
-Posera business models assume certain margins and compensation on services like merchant payments, ATM transactional services, etc. Any regulatory changes could have adverse effects on the Company's ability to operate these businesses and earn profits.
+Posera business models assume certain margins and compensation on services such as merchant payments.
+Any regulatory changes could have adverse effects on the Company's ability to operate these businesses and earn profits.